4dmind/ignore-query-strings/README.md

 This addon allows to have both: ignore query string parameters for caching purposes, but still be able to use them in your templates.

+> DISCLAIMER: Addon will not work if you have full static caching on and Nginx rules set up to serve static html files directly.

 ## How to Install

 You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root: